gapope/DesignBook/exercises/e-chapter2.md

 Why is it technically possible to represent a playing card using six Boolean values (as mentioned on page 15)?
 Rewrite class [`Card`](../chapter-code/chapter2/Card.java) so that it is internally represented as six Boolean values.
 What is the impact of this change of the maintainers of class `Card`?
 What is the impact of this change on the users of class `Card`?

+### Response

+We can use 6 booleans if they're treated as bits of binary numbers; 2 bits for the 4 suits, 4 bits for the 12 ranks.
+This change has no effect on the users of the class card, however it makes the representation quite unintuitive internally and will generally cause the maintainers unnecessary headaches.

 ## Exercise 2

 Re-implement class `Card` as a single enumerated type.
 For the purpose of the Solitaire application, does this look like a superior or inferior solution to [this version](../chapter-code/chapter2/Card.java)?
 Why?
 Try writing down your answer in specific terms using terminology seen in Chapter 2.